-Parallel Jewish and civil calendars from 2001 to 2240, including Jewish, civil, US federal, and Israeli holidays, parashiyyot, haftarot, and candle-lighting times for selected cities.
+Parallel Jewish and civil calendars from 2001 to 2240, including corresponding Jewish and civil dates; Jewish, civil, US federal, and Israeli holidays; weekly Torah and haftarah readings; fast days and rosh hodesh; the 28-year machzor hagadol celebrations; Sabbatical and hakhel years, and Sabbath and holiday candle-lighting times for selected cities.
 (For more information and pricing, click Calendars in the Menu Bar.)

-Parallel Jewish and civil calendars from 2021 to 2140, including Jewish and Israeli holidays, as well as national holidays of Australia, Canada, EU, New Zealand, Republic of Ireland, and the UK.
-Additionally, the calendars show parashiyyot, haftarot, and candle-lighting times for selected cities.
+Parallel Jewish and civil calendars from 2021 to 2140, with corresponding Jewish and Israeli holidays, as well as the national holidays of Australia, Canada, New Zealand, and United Kingdom.
+Additionally, the calendars show weekly Torah and haftarah readings, fast days and rosh hodesh, the 28-year machzor hagadol celebrations, Sabbatical and hakhel years, and Sabbath and holiday candle-lighting times for selected cities.
 (For more information and pricing, click Calendars in the Menu Bar.)

 A comprehensive explanation of the Jewish calendar, describing the complex interactions among the calendar's molad (lunar conjunction), years, and cycles in simplified terms, along with examples, chapter reviews, and exercises with answers.
 A reading, research, and learning tool.
 (For more information and pricing, click Calendars in the Menu Bar.)